Device – Cloud Security

 Secure Connectivity

-All communication with the devices is encrypted over TLS.
+All communication with the devices is using AES-256 encryption over TLS 1.3.

 All communication to the IoT broker is done using MQTT, all other protocols are blocked and all ports are closed.